verus56/Audio-foreground-app/README.md

 - **Foreground Service:** The app uses Flutter Background Service to run audio playback in the background and display a notification when audio is playing in the foreground.

-- **Navigation:** There's a navigation button to a "CreateurPage" where you can navigate to a different page.

 ## Foreground Service
 This app utilizes a foreground service to provide a seamless audio playback experience even when the app is in the background.
 The foreground service ensures that the music continues to play and provides a notification for easy control.

 ## Credits
 This app was created by Hamzaoui Thameur and Omari Hamza.
-We acknowledge their contributions to the development of this Flutter music app.

 ## Usage
 You can use this app to play audio tracks, control playback, and test background audio playback.
 Customize the audio source by modifying the `startAudio` function and specifying the desired audio file.